Surakshaajith/simple-ocr-opencv/README.md

 How to use
 ==========

-Please check `example.py` for basic usage with the existing pre-grounded images.
+1. Make grounding with `example_grounding.py`
+2. Do training and classification with `example.py`
+3. Make grounding for a CAPTCHA with `example_captcha_grounding.py`

 You can use your own images, by placing them on the `data` directory.
-Grounding images interactively can be accomplished by using `grouding.UserGrounder`.
-For more details check `example_grounding.py`